-- a) If both the "home" country (i.e., the country in which the investor is based) and the "foreign" country (i.e., the investee country; the country in which the investment resides) have an S&P sovereign credit rating of AAA, the concluded country risk premium (CRP) is 0.0%.
+- 2. The model has moved to a 30-year rolling regression, rather than using data back to September 1979.
+This reflects the trend observed in recent decades by individual countries' economies toward a greater integration with the global economy and global financial markets (i.e., "globalization"); moving this analysis to a 30-year rolling regression ensures that only (relatively) more recent information about the stage of development of each country's economy is impacting the results. - 3.
+The model was enhanced to make the following assumptions: - a) If both the "home" country (i.e., the country in which the investor is based) and the "foreign" country (i.e., the investee country; the country in which the investment resides) have an S&P sovereign credit rating of AAA, the concluded country risk premium (CRP) is 0.0%.
 The United States is treated as an AAA-rated country for purposes of implementing this model (see rationale in Chapter 4). - b) If the "home" country has an S&P sovereign credit rating of AAA and the "foreign" country has an S&P credit rating below AAA (i.e., a worse credit rating), and has a calculated CRP of less than 0.0% (i.e., a negative implied premium), the CRP assigned is 0.0% (and vice-versa).

 The first change was out of necessity: a new source of country credit ratings was needed to replace the discontinued series.
-The source that was identified as being the best fit for a substitute is produced by Institutional Investor's own parent company (Euromoney Institutional Investor PLC).
+The source that was identified as being the best fit for a substitute is produced by Institutional Investor's own parent company (Euromoney Institutional Investor PLC, now rebranded as Delinian group).